 The entitlement indicates the resource(s) it applies to, the actions permitted and denied for each resource, and optionally, response attributes and advice.

 When AM denies a request due to a failed condition, AM can send advice to the PEP, and the PEP can then take remedial action.
 For instance, suppose a user comes to a website after authenticating with an email address and password, which is configured as authentication level 0.
 Had the user authenticated using a one-time password, the user would have had authentication level 1 in their session.
 Yet, because they have authentication level 0, they currently cannot access the desired page, as the policy governing access requires authentication level 1.
 AM sends advice, prompting the PEP to have the user re-authenticate using a one-time password, gaining authentication level 1, and thus having AM grant access to the protected page.

 AM has to match policies to resources to take policy decisions.
 For a policy to match, the resource has to match one of the resource patterns defined in the policy.
 The user making the request has to match a subject.
 Furthermore, at least one condition for each condition type has to be satisfied.

 If more than one policy matches, AM has to reconcile differences.
 When multiple policies match, the order in which AM uses them to make a policy decision is not deterministic.
 However, a deny decision overrides an allow decision and so, by default, once AM reaches a deny decision, it stops checking further policies.
-If you want AM to continue checking despite the deny, navigate to Configure > Global Services, select Policy Configuration, and then enable Continue Evaluation on Deny Decision.
+If you want AM to continue checking despite the deny decision, go to Configure > Global Services > Policy Configuration, and enable Continue Evaluation on Deny Decision.

 Consider the case where AM protects a user profile web page.
 An AM web agent installed in the web server intercepts client requests to enforce policy.
 The policy says that only authenticated users can access the page to view and to update their profiles.